WHO WE ARE

-John’s work for almost two decades deals with the science side of fundraising—focusing on the effectiveness of the work being done “behind the scenes.”
+John’s work for over 20 years deals with the science side of fundraising—focusing on the effectiveness of the work being done “behind the scenes.”
 As a Certified Fundraising Manager through the Lilly Family School of Philanthropy at IUPUI, John understands the process of developing a vision, putting in place the processes, and managing the outcomes along the way.
 As a certified administrator for PDPWorks, John has served numerous organizations by coming alongside their employees and aiding them in discovering their natural abilities, the environment in which they work, and guiding them on a path of personal growth.
 He currently serves as a Development Officer at Serge.

 John did his undergraduate work in Behavior Science and Business Administration at Covenant College and has an MBA from Nova Southeastern University’s School of Business and Entrepreneurship.
 John enjoys teaching Entrepreneurship at a collegiate level.
 John is the Founder and CEO of Bulwark Ventures.
 He and his wife Donna have two grown children and currently live in White Pine, TN.

 Dan Nielson brings 13 years of nonprofit fundraising consulting experience in a broad range of fields, including churches, schools, ministries, healthcare, and professional societies and foundations.
 This experience includes capital campaign management, feasibility studies, case development, strategic fundraising planning, leadership training, and annual fundraising programs.